offalynne/Input/docs/latest/Functions-(Binding-System).md

 Reads a JSON string that contains binding definitions.
 Such a string should be created using [`input_bindings_write()`](Functions-(Binding-Management)#input_bindings_readstring-playerindex).

 This function also deserialises axis thresholds (as set by [`axis_threshold_set()`](Functions-(Other)#input_axis_threshold_setaxis-min-max-playerindex)).

+!> Due to [up-stream bugs](https://github.com/JujuAdams/Input/issues/152) in GameMaker's JavaScript runtime, this function is not supported in HTML5.

 &nbsp;